SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/planning.rst

 ..
 Warning::

-   Volumes given in this section are estimations and numbers from **January 2022**.
+   Volumes given in this section are estimations and numbers from **May 2024**.

 The global raw hardware requirements are:

 - a database system for the main storage of the archive (the graph structure);
-  the current volume is about 17TB, with an increase rate of about 280GB/month,
+  the current volume of the Postgresql database is about 42TB, with an increase rate of about 16To/year, the cassandra database it about 30TB with an increase of 7TB/year (multiply this per 3 to use a standard x3 replication factor)
-- an object storage system for the objects (archived software source code files); the current volume is about 800TB with an increase rate of about 21TB/month,
+- an object storage system for the objects (archived software source code files); the current volume is about 3PB with an increase rate of about 750TB/year,
-- an elasticsearch engine; the current main index is about 180M entries (origins) for an index size of 360GB; the increase rate is about 2M entries/month,
+- an elasticsearch engine; the current main index is about 390M entries (origins) for an index size of 380GB; the increase rate is about 2M entries/month,
 - a web/application server for the main web application and public API,
 - a few compute nodes for the application services.

+Using a zfs-like filesystem supporting compression for the objstorage and the Postgresql database can reduce the on disk volume by a factor of 1.5 or 2.5 respectively.

 A mirror should provision machines or cloud-based resources with these numbers in mind.
 This should include the usual robustness margins (RAID-like storage,